ruohuali/ROB530-final-proj-team7/resnet_loop_closure/demo_loop_closing/README.md

 In this folder, a simple demonstration on my idea to integrate the model into orb-slam pipeline The client will send the name of the image to python file containing the model, and then the python file would send the logits back.
-On how to use them, please check the folder "example_icp" on how to set up the client and the server.
+About how to use them, please check the folder "example_icp" on how to set up the client and the server.
-**Attention** When running the executable "./client", please attach the name of the image to handle at argv[1]
+**Attention** When running the executable "./client", please attach the name of the image at argv[1]

+# Explanation on the Files
+Please notice that our server should hold on after it sends back the data.
+So, I have attached two versions of server here: server.py -> the server that would shut down immediately after it sends back the data.
+Just for demonstration. server_used.py -> the server that would hold on.
+This is the one used in our module